Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Haveli Mirza Ghalib – Ghalib is still one of Delhi’s most loved poets

 Use Google maps to help you navigate through the lanes of Old Delhi to Haveli Mirza Ghalib.
-You can also walk back to Chandni Chowk and go from there, but why back-track when you can walk the lanes and see the real Delhi-6?

 This is the historic home of the last Mughal poet, Mirza Asadullah Khan Ghalib.
-His poetry is part of the cultural fabric of Delhi.
-Ghalib is widely accepted as the greatest of the Mughal poets.
-He lived through the decline of the empire and was a poetry tutor of the last ruler, Bahadur Shah Zafar.
+His poetry is part of the cultural fabric of Delhi and he is widely accepted as the greatest of the Mughal poets.

-Hours and Cost: 10:00 am – 6:00 pm, Tuesday to Sunday (closed Monday); free
+Hours and Cost: 10:00 am – 6:00 pm, Tuesday to Sunday (closed Monday); free.

 10. Fatehpuri Masjid